mit-pdos/perennial/README.md

 ## Compiling

-We develop Argosy using Coq master.
+We develop Armada using Coq master.
 It should be compatible with Coq v8.9+beta and Coq v8.8.2, which are tested as part of continuous integration.

 This project uses git submodules to include several dependencies.
 If building